The topic of a succulent ground cover is an interesting one.

 These plants propagate themselves easily and enthusiastically by sending out miniatures of themselves all around, hence the common name, Hen & Chicks.

-These hardy, easy-care plants do their very best in full sunlight but can tolerate some shade.
+These hardy, easy-care plants do their best in full sunlight but can tolerate shade.

-There are many different types of sempervivum in a wide variety of colors, sizes, and shapes.
+There are many different types of sempervivum in various colors, sizes, and shapes.

 All of them are very good as ground covers.
 Some Sempervivums excelling as ground covers are: